 - Sex Offenses Resource Links

 Sex offenses include a myriad of criminal sexual behaviors, ranging from prostitution to rape.
-If you or one of your family members is facing a sex-offense charge, it is very important to obtain the legal representation of an experienced criminal defense attorney like one at O'Malley and Sawyer, LLC, in Denver.
+If you or one of your family members is facing a sex-offense charge, it is very important to obtain the legal representation of an experienced criminal defense attorney like one at Sawyer Legal Group, LLC, in Denver.
 The penalties for a sex offense conviction can be serious and life-changing, but many defenses are available.
 Contacting an attorney as soon as possible allows the evidence to be evaluated and witnesses to be questioned soon after the event.